cesarvr/blog/content/post/jenkins-container.md

 draft: true
 ---

 I was given the task to help my co-workers understand and take advantage of the Openshift 3.11 container platform which is based on Kubernetes.
 So I decided to write some guides on how to deploy applications and how to do it automatically.

-One of this guides includes a minimal get started with Jenkins that looks like this:
+One of this guides was to write a minimal get started Jenkins guide that looks something like this:

 ```java
 pipeline {